 - Four 3-axis Gyroscope

 - Li-ion battery operable

 The future is bright for the next generation users and/or visitors of large venues!

 Most of the venues have a bunch of points of interest in their venue and navigating them is just not enough.
-Features that can help them schedule or register for an event, pre-scheduling their day in terms of their points of interest, marketing integration and many such features need to be integrated in apps to enable smooth functioning of large facilities.
+An indoor positioning system that has exclusive features such as schedule or register for an event, pre-scheduling their day in terms of their points of interest, marketing integration and much more can smoothen the functioning of large facilities.